google/santa/docs/development/sync-protocol.md

 ### Rule Download

-After Events have been uploaded to the Sync server, the Client then initiates the `ruledownload` request.
+After events have been uploaded to the sync server, the `ruledownload` stage begins in a full sync.

 Like the previous stages this is a simple HTTP request response cycle like so: